 Students and postdocs are in an inherently vulnerable position and care should be taken to ensure they are engaged in startup activities voluntarily.
 They should never be coerced, pressured, or compelled to work for or on projects funded by the startup.
 The decision to participate should be based on their own interests and career goals.

-Before involving students and postdocs in startup activities, consider whether the activities could:
+Before involving students and postdocs in university startup activities, consider whether the activities could:

 - interfere with the student’s progress toward degree completion or the postdoc’s training timeline